What is depression?

 • Muscle aches/ headaches

-• CBT helps you understand the links between your thoughts, feelings and behaviour.
+• CBT helps you understand the links between your thoughts, feelings, and behaviour.
 It helps you to overcome your low mood by challenging negative thoughts and beliefs.

 • Behavioural Activation focuses on encouraging people to approach activities that they are avoiding.
 This helps refocus on future goals.